Sebastian Schneeweiss, S.D., M.D.

 |Institution||Harvard School of Public Health|

 Sebastian Schneeweiss is Professor of Medicine and Epidemiology at Harvard Medical School and Vice Chief of the Division of Pharmacoepidemiology and Pharmacoeconomics of the Department of Medicine, Brigham and Women’s Hospital, a world-leading research and training center.

 He received his medical training at the University of Munich Medical School and his doctoral degree in pharmacoepidemiology from Harvard.

 Local representatives can answer questions about the Profiles website or help with editing a profile or issues with profile data.
-For assistance with this profile: HMS/HSDM faculty should contact Human Resources at faculty_serviceshms.harvard.edu.
+For assistance with this profile: HMS/HSDM faculty should contact feedbackcatalyst.harvard.edu.
+For demographic and contact information changes only, HMS/HSDM faculty should contact Human Resources at human_resourceshms.harvard.edu.
 SPH faculty should contact Faculty Affairs at facultyaffairshsph.harvard.edu).